-The 2016 MD-PhD Section Meeting will be held together with the GREAT Group and GRAND Professional Development Meeting
+The 2016 MD-PhD Section Meeting was held together with the GREAT Group and GRAND Professional Development Meeting

 September 28-October 1, 2016